-The integrated management capability of the Hardware Tab allows for drilling down to a detailed
+The integrated management capability of the Hardware Tab allows for drilling down to a detailed view of the underlying component infrastructure, simplifying diagnostics, system expansion, and component replacement.

 Management and Monitoring (continued)

 With appropriate management modules for all node types in the system, the entire kSAFE can be installed, configured, managed, upgraded, and replaced from the active kSAFE Admin Node.
 The GUI is used for the vast majority of this, supplemented by the CLI for a few customer-specific configurations.